 Custom training and assessments are available for programs who are interested in pursuing certification for their staff.
 Training can be tailored to your specific needs and taught at your location.
 This allows your team to develop skills based on the local environment and the anchor, rigging and rescue situations they could most likely encounter.

-It may be possible to schedule a Level 1 Canyon Leader/Guide Course and Fixed Site / Single Pitch Canyon Guide assessment, as well as an Accreditation Review during the same visit.
+It may be possible to schedule a Level 1 Canyon Leader/Guide Course and Single Site Canyon Guide assessment, as well as an Accreditation Review during the same visit.